Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing: Abstract

 \section{Abstract}

-{ \textit{A new method for stochastic control based on neural networks and using randomisation of discrete random variables is proposed and applied to optimal stopping time problems.
+{ \textit{{A new method for stochastic control based on neural networks and using randomisation of discrete random variables is proposed and applied to optimal stopping time problems.
+The method models directly the policy and does not need the derivation of a dynamic programming principle nor a backward stochastic differential equation.
+Unlike continuous optimization where automatic differentiation is used directly, we propose a likelihood ratio method for gradient computation.
 Numerical tests are done on the pricing of American and swing options.
-An extension to impulse control problems is described and applied to options hedging under fixed transaction costs.
-The proposed algorithms seem to be competitive with the best existing algorithms both in terms of precision and in terms of computation time. \\ }
+The proposed algorithm succeeds in pricing high dimensional American and swing options in a reasonable computation time, which is not possible with classical algorithms. \\ }}